-What I Discovered To complete the Water Wise badge, have your students reflect on what they discovered.
+What I Discovered

+To complete the Water Wise badge, have your students use their journals to help them reflect on what they discovered.
 We would love to see pictures of their watershed models.
 Please email pictures to educationemail@discoverycube.org.